AbhishekPednekar84/personal-blog-site/content/advanced-git.md

 Summary: A look at some git commands beyond the usual workflow
 Cover: /static/images/black-gradient-article.jpg

 In this post, we will take a look at some useful advanced **git** commands.
 These commands essentially supplement the usual git workflow and help in fixing mistakes or undoing changes.
-This post assumes that the reader already knows the usage of basic git commands like `git status`, `git add`, `git commit`, `git branch`, `git pull`, `git push` etc...
+This post assumes that the reader already knows the usage of basic git commands like `git status`, `git add`, `git commit`, `git branch`, `git push` etc...

 To demonstrate the usage of these git commands, we will use a simple code snippet.
 The snippet will be saved in a file named **calc.py**.
 The file itself will be present in a local git repository with two branches - **master** and **new-feature**